Johnadibe/rent-a-ride-app/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- It will updated when available
+- It will be updated when available

 <p align="right">(<a href="#readme-top">back to top</a>)</p>